-Looking at the official website www.meduza.io the page ‘O Meduze‘, we discovered that the Medusa Project SIA is an international Russian edition registered on September 5th, 2014 as a sdrestvo massovoj informazii (mass media) with the official number 000840272 and based in Riga (Latvia), Krišjāņa Barona iela 5-2, LV-1050.
-According to the page Kodeks redaktsii “Meduzi”, Meduza.io reports news and events about Russia and the world every day.
-The editorial board do not support any political party, and a single politician and Meduza.io does not accept help from anyone.
+Looking at the official website www.meduza.io, the page ‘O Meduze‘, we discovered that the Medusa Project SIA is an international Russian edition registered on September 5th, 2014 as a sdrestvo massovoj informazii (mass media) with the official number 000840272 and based in Riga (Latvia), Krišjāņa Barona iela 5-2, LV-1050.
+According to the page Kodeks redaktsii “Meduzi”, Meduza.io reports daily news and events about Russia and the world.
+The editorial board do not support any political party and a single politician, and Meduza.io does not accept help from anyone.
 The media agency does not accept money from any side.

 On October 20th, 2014, Galina Timchenko, the former editor-in-chief of the Russian news website Lenta.ru, founded Meduza.io.
 In the beginning, Meduza.io was a manual aggregator of news, texts, and podcasts in Russian, focusing the attention on the reliability of the information about Russia, not the source’s status.
 According to open sources, in July 2014, Galina Timchenko founded the company Medusa Project SIA and registered with the Riga tax office, and in August, she began recruiting personnel from Latvian recruiting portals to a new Russian-language online media outlet.
 The authorised capital of Medusa Project SIA is € 2.8 thousand.
 The sole owner of Medusa Project SIA with a 100% stake is Russian citizen Galina Timchenko.
 Ivan Kolpakov is the editor-in-chief.
 During the years, Medusa Project SIA increased its employees and journalists and its revenues.

 According to this information, the first impression of Meduza.io was positive.
-However, the media agency headquarter is based in Riga (Latvia) near the Ministry of Foreign Affairs of the Republic of Latvia in the Latvian capital, where it is also based the NATO Strategic Communications Centre of Excellence which is located in Kalnciema Iela 11B, Zemgales priekšpilsēta, Rīga, LV-1048 only around 4 km far from the media agency.
+However, the media agency’s headquarter is based in Riga (Latvia), near the Ministry of Foreign Affairs of the Republic of Latvia in the Latvian capital, where it is also based at the NATO Strategic Communications Centre of Excellence which is located in Kalnciema Iela 11B, Zemgales priekšpilsēta, Rīga, LV-1048 only around 4 km far from the media agency.

 Looking more profoundly on the Internet, we discovered that in 2018 the editor-in-chief Ivan Kolpakov was accused of sexual harassment during a party in honour of the publication’s birthday.
 According to the official version published by Meduza.io, during the party, “Meduza chief editor Ivan Kolpakov became intoxicated and groped the buttocks of an employee’s wife, saying, “You are the only one at this party I can harass and get away with it.”.”
 The case pushed Kolpakov to resign, although after a few weeks, on November 6th, 2018, Meduza’s board of directors decided to reinstate Ivan Kolpakov as chief editor while the employee whose wife was harrassed ‘voluntarily quitted his job’ (as Meduza.io reported).
 Kolpakov’s sex scandal divided Meduza’s public audience since the employee resigned while the editor-in-chief did not lose his job.

 Regarding the person who contacted the international experts who attended the conference in Moscow, we know that Alexey Kovalev is a journalist, media manager and commentator.
 He graduated from the University of London, and he is a fellow at the World Press Institute (WPI), whose goal is to bring foreign journalists to the United States to experience U.S. media and life.
-He is a regular contributor of opinion pieces to The Guardian, The Washington Post and the New York Times.
+He regularly contributes opinion pieces to The Guardian, The Washington Post and the New York Times.
 In 2015 Alexey Kovalev also founded The Noodle Remover, a propaganda-debunking project.
 He attended the Aspen Ideas Festival, an event created by The Aspen Institute, an American institute based in Washington, D.C.